-During Week 12 of the semester, your team will deliver an oral presentation accompanied by electronic slides (e.g., PowerPoint); Quinn will play the role of the manager during these presentations, and your classmates will pretend to be other members of the web development team.
+During Week 13 of the semester, your team will deliver an oral presentation accompanied by electronic slides (e.g., PowerPoint); Quinn will play the role of the manager during these presentations, and your classmates will pretend to be members of the board of directors.
 Your presentation should be roughly 20 minutes in length, followed by 5 minutes of Q&A. Your presentation should involve all members of your group as equally as possible and should draw upon the presentation strategies we will study in class throughout this assignment.